YOUNG: Ranking the saddest sports cities in North America

 8. Charlotte-Raleigh, NC (3) These two North Carolina cities are admittedly 168 miles apart, but together they are the homes of the three pro sports franchises in the Tar Heel State.
 The NHL Hurricanes were originally the Hartford Whalers, but relocated south in time for the 1997 season to begin.
 Since then, the Canes do have a Stanley Cup title, in 2006, but otherwise have in their 24 seasons in Raleigh made the postseason just nine times.
 Carolina had the second-best record in the Eastern Conference during the regular season this year (and third-best mark in the NHL), but were surprisingly vanquished by the Rangers in the second round of the playoffs.
 Still, there is hope in this region, as the Hurricanes have been active in free agency and should be among the Cup favorites next spring.
 Meanwhile, the NBA franchise, the Hornets (which was called the Bobcats for 10 seasons) have no NBA titles in their 31 years of existence, and have only made the playoffs five times since 2002, suffering first-round exits each time.
 Finally, the NFL Panthers joined the league in 1995, and surprisingly reached the NFC title game in just their second season, where they lost to eventual Super Bowl champion Green Bay.
 But Carolina has reached the Big Game just twice, falling to the Patriots (2003) and the Broncos (2015).
 In all, the franchise has made the NFL postseason just eight times in its 27 seasons of existence, and seems destined for mediocrity again this season given that their QB options are either incumbent Sam Darnold or former Brown Baker Mayfield.

 7. Seattle (3) This is the first appearance by the Emerald City on the “saddest” or “happiest” lists because until this season, Seattle had only had two sports franchises ever since the late great NBA SuperSonics departed for Oklahoma City in 2008.
 The city became eligible when it was granted an NHL expansion franchise, the Kraken, which began play this past season.
 Even with the enthusiastic response to the arrival of the team, which generated the NHL’s 14th-best attendance figure at 17,151 per game, the citizens of Seattle are a frustrated bunch.
 While not much was expected of the Kraken in year one, and they predictably finished last in the Pacific Division with a record of 27-49-6 (a whopping 16 points behind the seventh-place Ducks), it’s still mystifying that the city’s baseball team, the Mariners, haven’t even reached the playoffs since 2001, when they fell to the eventual World Series champions, the Yankees, despite Seattle collecting a MLB record-tying 116 victories that season and winning the AL West by a whopping 14 games.
-There may be hope on the horizon, though, as the current Mariners have won 12 straight and are in second place behind the Astros in the AL West after finishing 90-72 last season.
+If I’m not mistaken, this 21-year drought is still currently the longest postseason streak in all of North American sports.
+There may be hope on the horizon, though, as the current Mariners have won 14 straight and are in second place behind the Astros in the AL West after finishing 90-72 last season.
 Meanwhile, the NFL Seahawks seemed to be a dynasty-in-the-making when they routed the Broncos in Super Bowl XLVIII in 2013, but a year later they were the victims of Tom Brady and Malcolm Butler & Co. in the final minutes of that year’s Super Bowl, and they haven’t been back since.
 Oh, they’ve reached the postseason in five of the past seven seasons, but have never gotten past the second round, and now the Hawks are in rebuild mode after trading franchise QB Russell Wilson to the Broncos while having little in the way of a replacement to take over.
 This team is likely to be down and out for the foreseeable future.

 6. Miami (4) Thank goodness this title-starved city has the Heat, who have three NBA titles since 2005, along with an appearance in the NBA Finals in the bubble in 2020 and a berth in the conference finals this season, where they fell to the Celtics.
 Meanwhile, the Dolphins can revel in their NFL glory years, but pretty much everyone who is under the age of 55 in the Sunshine State cannot remember the last Dolphins Super Bowl championship, because you’d have to go back to 1973 to track down the last time Don Shula & Co. held aloft the Vince Lombardi Trophy.
 Since 2001, the Fins have made the playoffs twice.
 You heard that right: twice, and they have gone through 11 head coaches during that time, which is amazing, given that Shula oversaw the team for 26 seasons.
 The Marlins, despite their buy-it-now World Series titles in 1997 and 2003, are in their customary spot near the cellar of the NL East, which is a disappointment considering the team actually made the postseason just two years ago in the pandemic-shortened season under NL Manager of the Year Don Mattingly.
 Before that, though, other than those two aforementioned Fall Classic appearances, Miami had not made the playoffs since 1993, and last season was 67-95.
 And the NHL Panthers?
 Well, they actually had a tremendous season in 2021-’22, going 58-18-6, which was good for hockey’s best record, and won their division, but they were embarrassed in the second round of the postseason by in-state rival Tampa Bay, who on its way to a third straight Stanley Cup Final dispatched the Panthers in four quick games.
 Otherwise, in 27 seasons, Florida’s NHL franchise has just seven postseason appearances, five of which were first-round exits, and one Cup Final appearance (a loss to the Avalanche in 1996).